-The essential teachings of the Bhagavad-gita are explained over 4 x 2 hour sessions.
-Cost of the course is $40 which includes a hard bound copy of the Gita.
+Cost of the presentation is $30 which includes a hard bound copy of the Bhagavad-gita.

 The Bhagavad-gita is universally renowned as the jewel of India's spiritual wisdom.
 Spoken over 5,000 years ago by Lord Krishna, the Supreme Personality of Godhead, to His intimate disciple Arjuna, the Gita's seven hundred mantras provide a definitive guide to the science of self-realization.

 His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada is uniquely qualified to present the English translation and commentary on Bhagavad-gita.
 He is the world's foremost Vedic scholar and teacher, and he is also the representative of an unbroken chain of fully self-realized spiritual masters (Guru disciplic succession) beginning with Lord Krishna Himself and is presented as it is--without the slightest taint of adulteration or personal motivation, pure transcendental knowledge devoid of false ego and pride.

 Just try to learn the truth by approaching a spiritual master.
 Inquire from him submissively and render service unto him.
 The self-realized soul can impart knowledge unto you because he has seen the truth. (ch 4 mantra 34)

 The Bhagavad-gita is the post graduate study of the science of self-realization; a complete & perfect systematic philosophy, logical, rational & highly sophisticated, the E=MC2 of transcendental knowledge.

 In this world, there is nothing so sublime and pure as transcendental knowledge.
 Such knowledge is the mature fruit of all mysticism.
 And one who has achieved this enjoys the self within himself in due course of time. (ch 4 mantra 38)